Making a planning application

 Once validated, two application copies are retained by the Department, one for public scrutiny and the other as a working copy.
 The other copies are sent to Department of Infrastructure Highways Services (located at the Sea Terminal) and the relevant local authority.

-See downloadable documents for a guide to making a planning application.
+See downloadable documents for guidance to making a planning application.

 In addition to completing the relevant paperwork, applicants or their agents are required to advertise the application at the site of the proposed works.
 The advertisement is undertaken by way of a site notice issued by the Department once the application has been validated.
 The Notice is issued with a request that it is placed where it can be read from the nearest public highway to the site of the application for a minimum of 21 days.
 Also the Department requires that a copy of that notice is furnished to the landowner or the occupier/tenant (if not the applicant) and to the relevant local authority for their own purposes.